AliceO2Group/RunConditionTable/README.md

 2. npm run eslint - static analysis, results in \<RCT-Dir/reports/static-analyzis.html\>
 3. npm run reports:show - open reports
 4. npm run test - static analysis, if ok then mocha tests

+## developent

+### database
+for using manging mock data changes:
+1. python > 3.7
+2. jupyter notebook with nbconverter used to transform database/mock/mockData.ipynb to python scritpt, also required for git hook if changing this notebook